Advertiser Disclosure

 Image Credit: Demetric Blyther via Transportation Security Administration

-This new rule appears to affect only travelers using a REAL ID.
+This rule change appears to affect only travelers using a REAL ID.
 If you haven’t updated your ID yet, you will be subject to additional screening, including removing your shoes.

 Alternatively, if you have TSA PreCheck, this is nothing new to you, as members have long been allowed to keep their shoes on.
 This latest update will help speed up the standard security lines at airports, which can take quite a long time.

-We reached out to the TSA for comment because, as of publishing time, there’s nothing official on TSA’s press releases, policy pages, or other channels.
+We reached out to the TSA for comment because, as of July 7, there was nothing official on TSA’s press releases, policy pages, or other channels.
 A spokesperson for the agency provided this 2-sentence, non-clarifying email:

 “TSA and DHS are always exploring new and innovative ways to enhance the passenger experience and our strong security posture.
 Any potential updates to our security process will be issued through official channels.”